KSchoenleber/urbs/doc/theorydoc/multinode_prob.rst

 the total variable costs accumulating over one year, :math:`\zeta_{\text{fuel}}` the accumulated fuel costs over one year and :math:`\zeta_{\text{env}}` the annual penalties for environmental pollution.
-These costs are then calculated in the following way:
+These costs are linked then calculated in the following way:

 Annualized invest costs
 ~~~~~~~~~~~~~~~~~~~~~~~